12-Month Wedding Timeline

 Schedule Your Dress Fittings

-Two or even three months before walking down the aisle is the best time to have your first bridal dress fitting.
+Two or three months before walking down the aisle is the best time for your first bridal dress fitting.

 You’ll get a more accurate sense of how your dress fits and what you may want to adjust during the appointment.